 We regularly assist clients with submitting applications for points-based visas in categories including:

-It offers an initial visa period of three years and four months, which can be further extended by two years if the applicants demonstrate that they have invested the funds in their business or businesses.
-After a five year period an applicant may be able to apply for Indefinite Leave to Remain.
+It offers an initial visa period of three years – this can be further extended by three years if the applicant can demonstrate that they have invested the funds in the relevant business.
+After a five year period an applicant may be entitled to apply for Indefinite Leave to Remain.

 - Tier 1 investor– This visa is intended for high net-worth individuals who want to make a substantial financial investment in the UK.
 The application will be based on the ability to invest a minimum of £2,000,000 in the UK.
 Investors who invest more will be eligible for Indefinite Leave to Remain sooner.